tinymce/tinymce-docs/advanced/contributing-docs.md

 What is more important is your ability to articulate complex ideas.
 Our goal is to help developers understand TinyMCE's functionality as quickly as possible.

-Simply branch the [docs GitHub repository](https://github.com/tinymce/tinymce-docs) and submit a PR, or reach out to the [TinyMCE docs team](https://github.com/tinymce/tinymce-docs-4x/issues/new?assignees=&labels=question&template=question.md) if you have a specific question.
+Simply branch the [docs GitHub repository](https://github.com/tinymce/tinymce-docs-4x) and submit a PR, or reach out to the [TinyMCE docs team](https://github.com/tinymce/tinymce-docs-4x/issues/new?assignees=&labels=question&template=question.md) if you have a specific question.

 ## TinyMCE documentation tech stack

 The documentation is built with Jekyll.
-Text files are written in [Markdown](https://help.github.com/articles/markdown-basics/) and published on [GitHub](https://github.com/tinymce/tinymce-docs).
-You will find the [repo here](https://github.com/tinymce/tinymce-docs).
+Text files are written in [kramdown](https://kramdown.gettalong.org/) and published on [GitHub](https://github.com/tinymce/tinymce-docs-4x).
+You will find the [repo here](https://github.com/tinymce/tinymce-docs-4x).

 ## Markdown & code syntax

-The documentation is written in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-If you are not familiar with Markdown [read this](https://help.github.com/articles/markdown-basics/).
+The documentation is written in [kramdown flavored markdown](https://kramdown.gettalong.org/).
+If you are not familiar with kramdown [read this](https://kramdown.gettalong.org/quickref.html).

 ### Highlighting